Introducing vegan sausage patties!

 HOW TO MAKE VEGAN SAUSAGES

-We start with firm tofu (if you are not a tofu lover, trust me you will never guess these are made with tofu!) that we squeeze in a nut milk bag to drain as much water as possible.
+We start with firm tofu (if you are not a tofu lover, trust me, you will never guess these are made with tofu!).
+We squeeze it in a nut milk bag to drain as much water as possible.
 To give you an idea, I started with a block of about 400g and drained about 80g of water.
 Depending on the brand of tofu used, this ratio can vary.

 Once our tofu is drained, transfer to a food processor and add the rest of the ingredients.
 We are using: